hitblast/hitblast.github.io/content/blog/life-is-fixable.md

 What it really gave me is, I got the transparency to show up not just in my projects, but also in my social profiles.
 It helps me present the originality I really want to produce, and hopefully you will too.

-Have some real conversation.
+Have some real conversations.
 With the people you love.

 ~~